brettpetch/hosted-scripts/README.md

 Do you think you can do it better?
 Go nuts.
 PRs are welcome.
 Please ensure your permissions are set to 755 on commit.

 ## Support
 These scripts **come with no support**.
 If you have questions, feel free to ask them in their respective discords (dependant on vendor).
+Remember to respect the rules of the vendors in their discords and be respectful to community members lending their assistance.

 ### For Swizzin.net Customers: